-The Bonds are offered when, as and if issued and received by the purchaser and subject to the receipt of the unqualified legal opinion as to the validity of the Bonds of Fulbright & Jaworski LLP, New York, New York, a member of Norton Rose Fulbright, Bond Counsel.
-It is anticipated that the Bonds will be available for delivery through the facilities of DTC in New York, New York on or about June 20, 2013.
+The Bonds are offered when, as and if issued and received by the purchaser and subject to the receipt of the unqualified legal opinions as to the validity of the Bonds of Fulbright & Jaworski LLP, New York, New York, a member of Norton Rose Fulbright, Bond Counsel.
+Certain legal matters will be passed on for the Underwriter by its counsel Orrick, Herrington & Sutcliffe LLP.
+It is anticipated that the Bonds will be available for delivery through the facilities of DTC in New York, New York on or about June 18, 2014.